This page provides statistical information on housing in the City of Whitehorse.

 Median House Prices

-The median house price in the municipality has increased over the past 12 months (see Table 1), consistent with metropolitan Melbourne.
+The median house price in the municipality has decreased over the past 12 months (see Table 1), consistent with metropolitan Melbourne.

 Year | Whitehorse | Metropolitan Melbourne |